With every new connection, Netcode for GameObjects (Netcode) performs a handshake in addition to handshakes done by the transport. This ensures the

 connectionData is specified on the Client-side in the

 Payload, defined by the client-side

 NetworkConfig.ConnectionData, will be sent to the server as part of the

 Payload of the connection request message that will be used on the server-side to determine if the client is approved or not.
 The connetion data is completely optional and the connection approval process can be used to simply assign player's unique prefabs, other than the default, as well as facilitates the ability to spawn players at various locations (without requiring the client to send any form of connection data).

 Netcode uses a callback system in order to allow for external validation.
 For example, you might have a steam authentication ticket sent as the

 ConnectionData that you want to validate against steams servers.
 This can take some time.
 If you don't call the callback method within the time specified in the

 ClientConnectionBufferTimeout configuration the connection will be dropped.
-This time starts counting when the transport has told the MLAPI about the connection.
+This time starts counting when the transport has told Netcode about the connection.
 This means that if a client (or someone hacking) never sends this information by never sending the buffer, it will still time out and the connection will be dropped.

 If connection approval is enabled.
 Any messages sent before a connection is setup are silently ignored.

 The connection data is not encrypted or authenticated.